 Any research project you complete in an Honors Course can be submitted for presentation at the Symposium.
 The selection process is very competitive.
-Typically only about 40% of proposals are accepted, but don't worry - Jennifer will help you with yours.
+Typically only about 40% of proposals are accepted, but don't worry - The Honors Director will help you.
 And, if you're selected, a team of professors will work with you to prepare and practice your talk.

-The Symposium will be held in late April/early May 2024.
-If so, there will be workshops to help you get started on your proposal to present which will be due around Valentine's Day.
+The Symposium will be held in late April/early May 2025.
+There will be workshops to help you get started on your proposal to present which will be due around Valentine's Day.